 “I think this project is very important for the future of Taos.
 Having a place to remember how major these artists were and to actually encourage the new generations is a key element for any town that has such glorious past.
 I am thrilled to move to Taos and be part of this revival.
 My wife, Petecia Lefawnhawk, and I will do our best to help the community become sensitive to the Taos Society of Artists and understand how beautiful this heritage is for the people of Taos and everyone else.”

 From Gallery and Auction Professionals

-Michael Frost and Jim Balestrieri, J. N. Bartfield Galleries, New York
+Michael Frost, J. N. Bartfield Galleries, New York

 “A new museum, archive and research center at the Couse-Sharp Historic Site is central to the mission of introducing the magnificent art of the Taos Society to the next generation, and beyond.
 The artists of Taos have had a hold on the American imagination for a century.
 The Lunder Research Center’s sponsored scholarship will see to it that the magnetism of their works draws new eyes and inspires new and exciting interpretations.”

 “The Couse Foundation’s future advancements will be an incredible asset to professionals in a variety of disciplines, including those in the auction and appraisal communities.
 Their dedication to documenting the Taos Society of Artists through this rare comprehensive archive and their willingness to share resources and data with the individuals in these fields will be essential in garnering the market attention this influential group of American artists deserves.”

 Richard Lampert, Zaplin Lampert Gallery, Santa Fe